intrig/ict/README.md

 ## ict::multivector

-A [multivector](multivector.md) is a generic container that behaves just like a `std::vector` except its iterators also behave just like `std::vector`s.
-And since `std::vector`s are used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.
+A [multivector](multivector.md) is a generic container that behaves just like a `std::vector` except its iterators also behave just like `std::vector`.
+And since `std::vector` is used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.

 The header files contain the complete implementation so you will not need to compile any source files.